 Using multiple Ingress controllers

-You may deploy any number of ingress controllers
+You may deploy any number of ingress controllers using ingress class

 Ideally, all ingress controllers should fulfill this specification, but the various ingress controllers operate slightly differently.

 - Set up Ingress on Minikube with the NGINX Controller.

 Items on this page refer to third party products or projects that provide functionality required by Kubernetes.
 The Kubernetes project authors aren't responsible for those third-party products or projects.
 See the CNCF website guidelines for more details.